Code-Institute-Submissions/handyman-jacek/README.md

   - Mongoose/Typegoose
     > Creates a layer of type safety (Using typescript types) to prevent your db from receiving bad data.
 Helps maintain a programming standard, increasing readability.

-### **Overview**

-My goal was to decrease development time, with as little affect on performance and readability.
-I feel as if i've somewhat achieved it with the libraries I have used.

 ## UI Design with Figma
 ### **Home Page**
 As this was a landing page that primarly targets mobile devices, I had to be tight with spacing and careful with the content.

 ![alt text](https://i.imgur.com/Pe86Nwv.png)
 ![alt text](https://i.imgur.com/qwZe3Ma.png)
 ![alt text](https://i.imgur.com/pghDif8.png)

 ### **Services Page**
 The aim for this page was to expand upon the card found within the landing page, to provide additional information.

 ![alt text](https://i.imgur.com/iRZ5t4r.png)